Sustainable Seattle Programs

 Sustainability Leadership Awards

 Each year we recognize the outstanding achievements of individuals, organizations, and businesses helping the Puget Sound Region be a more sustainable and livable place.
 Multiple awards are presented to those selected by a panel of independent judges.
-The nominees and winners are truly inspiring in their out-of-the-ordinary accomplishments.
+The nominees and winners are truly inspiring through their extraordinary accomplishments.

 Through on-the-ground projects, we transform Seattle communities.
 Rain gardens and other green infrastructure installations can convene citizens and catalyze long-term change by building stronger community ties and expanding the vision for neighborhood transformation.
 We highlight this work and projects of others through bi-monthly newsletters enabling cross-community involvement in building sustainability.